swcarpentry/r-novice-inflammation/_episodes/10-supp-addressing-data.md

 ---
-layout: page
-title: Programming with R
-subtitle: Addressing data
+title: "Addressing Data"
-minutes: 20
+teaching: 20
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand the 3 different ways R can address data inside a data frame."
+- "Combine different methods for addressing data with the assignment operator to update subsets of data."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * Understand the 3 different ways R can address data inside a data frame.
-> * Combine different methods for addressing data with the assignment operator to update subsets of data

 R is a powerful language for data manipulation.
 There are 3 main ways for addressing data inside R objects.